 Can the undertaking include conditions?

-An undertaking may include conditions that the Court considers to be in the best interests of the child.
+An undertaking may include conditions that the Children’s Court considers to be in the best interests of the child.

 The role of the practitioner

 This order is not intended to involve the practitioner in any statutory capacity.
 Where it is anticipated that support of a community agency may be part of an undertaking, it is the practitioner's role, before seeking the order, to assist the family in contacting the nominated agency and sending a written agreement to that agency confirming its proposed role with the family.
-It is not appropriate for a condition of an undertaking to establish an ongoing role for child protection.
+It is not appropriate for a condition of an undertaking to establish an ongoing role for Child Protection.
 The practitioner does not have a continuing role with the family once the community agency becomes involved and therefore the case must be closed when an undertaking is made.

-Can an undertaking be varied, revoked or breach?
+Can an undertaking be varied or revoked?

 An undertaking can be varied or revoked by application to the Children's Court by the child, the parent or the person with whom the child is living.